Low-loss Material for Infrared Protection of Cryogenic Quantum Applications: Supplementary Material

 \section{Supplementary Material}

-See the supplementary material for additional details on Mie scattering simulations, the filter material and sample preparation, the IR measurement and data processing, additional IR measurement data and microwave measurement details.
+See the supplementary material for additional details on Mie scattering simulations (A), the filter material and sample preparation (B), the IR measurement and data processing (C), microwave measurement details (D) and additional IR measurement data (E).
+It includes Refs.~\onlinecite{bohrenAbsorptionScatteringLight1998,finaladvancedmaterials2MS001FINALAdvanced2024,querryOpticalConstants1985,uhuEndfest300Datenblatt2025,savitzkySmoothingDifferentiationData1964}.